back to the MAIN INDEX

 (E. Roesler Franz)

-We cannot exclude that this may have been a fantasy name, as in those days many hotels and inns were called "The Three Kings", also in other cities.
+We cannot exclude that this may have been a fantasy name, as in those days many hotels and inns were called "The Three Kings", not only in Rome but in other cities too.

-Among the famous water-paintings by Ettore Roesler Franz (1852-1907), whose subjects are views of bygone Rome, there is one that features via dell'Arco di San Marco, by piazza Venezia, a no longer existing street after the district was heavily altered by the turn of the 20th century, for the making of the bulky Vittoriano memorial monument.
-From one side of the view peeps a small notice that says ALBERGO DEI TRE RE ("The Three Kings hotel"); it is nice to think that this may have been the same one Berneri knew, while
+Among the famous series of watercolour paintings by Ettore Roesler Franz (1852-1907), known as Vanished Rome, one of them features via dell'Arco di San Marco, a no longer exitant street once located by the present piazza Venezia.
+On the right side of the painting, a small notice features the ALBERGO DEI TRE RE ("The Three Kings hotel"); it is intrigueing to think that this may have been the same establishment mentioned by Berneri in his poem.

 Peaceful stood Rome